 A Financial Poise column dedicated to the belief that success in business is meaningless without success at home.

-Leadership is an ingrained quality.
-It’s a blend of charisma, bravery and confidence that allows certain people to take charge.
-To lead well requires more than just innate talent.
 Natural leadership is not the same thing as effective leadership.
 So, how do you develop effective leadership?
 You work at it.

 When there is an issue to resolve, there is a different approach than deciding who is right and who is at fault.
 Think of it in terms of circular causality.
 In other words, how do your actions influence people?
 And, how does the action of others influence you?